froboy/yusaopeny_docs/content/en/docs/Wiki/How-to-develop-themes-in-Open-Y.md

 # Working with Themes

 Each Open Y theme was developed independently, either by the Open Y Core Team or by a partner for one specific Y and then contributed back.
-You can see demos of each theme on the [[Sandboxes]].
+You can see demos of each theme on the [Sandboxes]({{< relref "Sandboxes.md" >}}).

 Each theme has its own dependencies and build processes.
 Please read the steps in each `README` for details.